 Herbs are aromatic, nutritious, flavorful, and contains chlorophyll.
 Chlorophyll in green plants is a powerful and natural deodorizer.
 Chewing on herbs helps stimulate bacteria-fighting saliva.

 The effects of chlorophyll as a deodorizer do not last long.
 Herbs as a natural odor killer is a good remedy if you are looking for a quick fix.

-Method: (Chew) After meals, chew on peppermint, rosemary, thyme, sage, parsley, basil, mint, or cilantro instead of gum.
+Method: (Chew) After meals, chew on fresh peppermint, rosemary, thyme, sage, parsley, basil, mint or cilantro leaves, instead of gum.

 Lemons and other citrus fruits are great at combating problematic odor-causing bacteria, due to their strong anti-microbial properties.

 Lemons (especially the rinds) contain acids and vitamin c that keep the growth of bacteria under control.
 They prevent the colonization of bacteria and excess mucous from forming on your tongue and gum line.